Drimia-Interactive/RTL-helper-system/README.md

 * __Text Rtl Helper__ - add this to gameobject with a regular Text component
 * __Text Mesh Pro Rtl Helper__ - add this to gameobject with a TMP Text component
 * __RectTransform Rtl Helper__ - add this to gameobject with a RectTransform component
+* __RectTransform With Children Rtl Helper__ - add this to gameobject with a RectTransform component that you wish to convert RTL to it and all of it children gameobjects.

 ### Manager